eidpeter/LeetCodeMD-builder/README.md

 OOP Style, command-line args
 1. Reorg reqs
 2. Try browser cookie 3 instead of manual cookie entry in .env file
+3. Optimize GraphQL queries in 2 (study plan, question detials, lastSubmissionId) then (submissionId)
+4. path exists create a new path with path-1 path-2 ...
+5. when i complete it I want to display the medal

 ```
 query GetSubmission {